Principles To Policies

 • On local control

-• The Texas legislature continues a warpath to strip local communities of local control and place the fate of local communities in the hands of a few at the state level, as evidenced by numerous bills during the last legislative session,
+• The Texas legislature continues on a warpath to strip local communities of local control and place the fate of local communities in the hands of a few at the state level, as evidenced by numerous bills during the last legislative session.

-• Reverse or revise legislation that stripped local municipalities of their right to self-determination
+• Reverse or revise legislation that stripped local municipalities and counties of their right to self-determination

 • On why we can't fix our water and land issues